Nutrition | MTM Blog

 Animal protein sources for quick results

-Chicken breast is considered a classic among strength athletes, providing an impressive 30g of protein per 100g with minimal fat content.
-Its versatility makes it an ideal accompaniment to a wide variety of dishes.
-Eggs boast high biological value and contain all nine essential amino acids that your body can't produce on its own.
+Chicken breast is considered a classic among strength athletes, providing an impressive 30g of protein per 100g with minimal fat.
+Its versatility makes it the ideal accompaniment to a wide variety of dishes.
+Eggs score points with their high biological value and contain all nine essential amino acids that your body cannot produce itself.

 Salmon combines high-quality protein with valuable omega-3 fatty acids.
-The 25g of protein per 100g comes with anti-inflammatory properties that accelerate your recovery.
-Low-fat quark is a satisfying option with its casein protein, which releases amino acids over several hours, making it ideal before bedtime.
+The 25g of protein per 100g come with anti-inflammatory properties that accelerate your recovery.
+Low-fat quark is a satisfying food thanks to its casein protein, which releases amino acids over several hours – ideal before bed.

 Plant-based alternatives with power

-Pulses such as lentils, chickpeas, and black beans provide 8-9g of protein per 100g as well as fiber, which promotes healthy digestion.
+Legumes such as lentils, chickpeas, or black beans provide 8-9g of protein per 100g, as well as fiber, which promotes healthy digestion.
 Nuts and seeds combine protein with healthy fats.
-Almonds provide 21g of protein per 100g, and pumpkin seeds a whopping 19g.
-Hemp seeds top all of this with 31g of protein per 100g.
+Almonds deliver 21g of protein per 100g, pumpkin seeds even 19g.
+Hemp seeds top them all with 31g of protein per 100g.

 Eating a variety of protein-rich foods throughout the day ensures your body is continuously supplied with all the necessary amino acids.
-It's the combination that makes the difference.
+The combination makes all the difference.

 Why women should NOT eat like men (but can)